HMRC Security Bonds: What do Directors Need to Know?

 What if you can’t afford to pay?

 If you’re unwilling or unable to pay the security deposit you will have to cease trading.
 If you try to ignore the demand you will be committing a criminal offence by continuing to trade.
 The punishment for continuing to trade is a maximum fine of £5,000 for every invoice you issue without providing security.
 However, there is a right to appeal for an independent review of the decision.

 We also advise that directors who are considering buying a company out of administration or a pre-pack, particularly those with a chequered history with HMRC, take advice from a company insolvency expert before buying the business back.

-At Jameson, Smith & Co. we can provide you with the expert advice you need to protect your interests as a company director.
+At Company Debt we can provide you with the expert advice you need to protect your interests as a company director.
 For more information please contact our team today or call 08000 746 757, or click the orange live support box on the bottom right-hand side for immediate help.